jonathanrobie/jonathanrobie.github.io/_posts/2017-12-07-jupyter-tutorial.markdown

 # Watch this space ...

 In the coming months, I intend to show some scenarios that illustrate how to use this environment for exploring specific aspects of Greek passages or the Greek language.
 Over time, I expect to provide additional resources in this package, drawing from packages in the [biblicalhumanities.org dashboard](http://biblicalhumanities.org/dashboard/).

-I also intend to simplify installation.
-To use this, you currently need to install [BaseX](http://basex.org/) and copy the [Nestle1904 Lowfat](https://github.com/biblicalhumanities/greek-new-testament/tree/master/syntax-trees/nestle1904-lowfat) trees into a database.
-That step can be simplified by placing the database on the Web, which I will do in the coming months.